devguimarques/League-of-Legends-Lobby-Shower-GUI/README.md

 5. Press Get Names

 NOTE: Gets only the names from your team , not enemy team!
-      Made changes in the original program for fun, discord was just an extra.
+       <br /> Made changes in the original program for fun, discord was just an extra.